Magnecord PT6-J audio amp

 More information

-Preservation sound has a web page describing the results of using the PT6 as a 60 year old recorder system.
+Preservation sound has a web page describing the results of

 The Reel to Reel Texas website has lots more info and vintage ads for this Magnecord and its relatives.